Just-a-Unity-Dev/Maluwag/rules.md

 ## Rule 3.
 Keep things legal
 Yeah.
 I dont want a DMCA or a lawsuit over a funny github repo.

+## Rule 4.
+Only use the existing `<style>` for classes and animations
+No using wildcard.
+No affecting elements.
+Classes, IDs and Animations strictly.

 ## Blocked elements
 List of tags you cannot use
-- <style> *psst. you can still use the style TAG. just not the element. because it screws up the page*
+- <style> *psst. you can still use the style TAG. just not the element. because it screws up the page, and if you wanna make animations, use the existing style*
 - <script>